crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 ---------

 The other payment option is to use an AWS or Azure marketplace subscription.
-Simply choose the one you'd like to use and you will be forwarded to the respective marketplace page where you can confirm the subscription.
+Simply choose the one you'd like to use and you will see a prompt that will forward you to the respective marketplace page where you can confirm the subscription.

 .. image:: ../_assets/img/payment-method-marketplaces.png
    :alt: Billing information screen